aazuspan/taskee/README.md

 ```

 ### 2. Set up Earth Engine
-Next, make sure you have a [Google Earth Engine](https://developers.google.com/earth-engine) account.
+Next, set up a [Google Earth Engine](https://developers.google.com/earth-engine) account.
 If you haven't authenticated Earth Engine before, you'll be asked to do so the first time you run `taskee.initialize()`.

 ### 3. Set up Pushbullet (Optional)
 If you want to receive mobile notifications (Android only), you'll need to create or connect an account with [Pushbullet](https://pushbullet.com), download the app on your device(s), and install the [Pushbullet Python API](https://github.com/rbrcsk/pushbullet.py).